A Zombie Apocalypse Thriller

-It's a new world out there and no one is safe.
-People are weary, cities are in ruin, supplies are scarce, and brains are on the menu.
-If he’s going to have a chance, he'll need his wits, a little bit of luck, and lots of ammo.
+Cities are in ruins, supplies are scarce, and brains are on the menu.
+To survive, Jeremiah will need his wits, a little bit of luck, and lots of ammo.

 Ok so I read ALOT.
 And while waiting for my very long list of followed authors to pop out my next fix I read suggested material and some features that pop up on here.
 Some are hit and miss, some I stop 3 chapters in and wonder if it's cliff notes version of a real story.
 However I found this little gem yesterday and it is THE best thing I've read in a few weeks.
 Gritty, funny, great characters, zombies, bad guys and more guns and one liners than you can shake a rotten limb at.
 Highly suggest it. ★★★★★

 One of the best zombie books I've read in a long time.